Lung Transplant

 A person with light skin wearing a stethoscope writes on a piece of paper.

-• If the transplant team agrees that you are candidate for a transplant, you will be given a Lung Allocation Score (LAS).
+• If the transplant team agrees that you are a candidate for a transplant, you will be given a lung CAS.
 This score is based on many factors such as your age, type and severity of disease and your organ function.

 Step 3